Ship live translations

 Flow

-- Admin provides Anthropic API key and selects language
+- Admin selects language (EN/RU/UK)

-- Backend calls Claude with streaming (uses
+- Backend calls Gemini 2.5 Flash with streaming

 - Stream is buffered until 140+ characters AND complete sentences